vercel/next.js/docs/basic-features/data-fetching.md

 - `locale` contains the active locale (if enabled).
 - `locales` contains all supported locales (if enabled).
 - `defaultLocale` contains the configured default locale (if enabled).

+You can either return `props` or a `redirect` object to redirect the user to another page.
+This object containing the following keys:

+- `permanent`: If the redirection is permanent.
+- `destination`: The destination of the redirection.

 > **Note**: You can import modules in top-level scope for use in `getServerSideProps`.
 > Imports used in `getServerSideProps` will not be bundled for the client-side.